Aulin34/dnd-quartz/content/public/Characters/NPCs/Known NPCs/Vultik Kastine.md

 ### **Notes**

-- King of Honos.
+- Former King of Honos.

 - Believes [[Honos]] to be mistreated by history.
 	- Tried to take the elves out before the gods disappeared and contributed the most participation in resistance against elves.

-- Next in line to become Emperor
+-  Was next in line to become Emperor
 	-This is why he believes Honos was targeted by the disease

 - Stabbed through the heart by [[Patient Zero]].